-- Students may not be suspended for skipping, tardiness, absence, leaving campus, or truancy - Students may be recommended for expulsion or alternative placement for the second 2F-Fighting(mutual physical) in the same school year. - Students may be recommended for alternative placement for the second 3F-DRU in the same school year. - 2M Academic dishonesty may also result in the following consequences: Reduced credit on assignment, ISS, proctored assessments, withdrawal from course (eSchool/FLVS), schedule change and/or completion of an Academic Integrity Module. - 2S Covers most OTC medication issues.
+- Students may not be suspended for skipping, tardiness, absence, leaving campus, or truancy - Students may be recommended for expulsion or alternative placement for the second 2F-Fighting (mutual physical) (non-SESIR) in the same school year. - Students may be recommended for alternative placement for the second 3F-DRU in the same school year. - 2M Academic dishonesty may also result in the following consequences: Reduced credit on assignment, ISS, proctored assessments, withdrawal from course (eSchool/FLVS), schedule change and/or completion of an Academic Integrity Module. - 2S Covers most OTC medication issues.
 May be 3F DRD if someone is selling OTC medication and representing them as an illegal drug.
-May be 3F DRU if someone is using OTC medication in excess to achieve desired effect of impairment. - Students may be recommended for disciplinary reassignment for use, possession, or distribution of Alcohol 3F-ALC distribution only upon for the second referral with a 3F-ALC use/possession in the same school year. - 3T-TBC includes e-cigarettes, vape pens containing nicotine substances, hookah pens, and similar devices. - 3W-This code should not be used if any of these items have been used to threaten, injure, harm, or any similar act.
+May be 3F DRU if someone is using OTC medication in excess to achieve desired effect of impairment. - Students may be recommended for disciplinary reassignment for use, possession, or distribution of Alcohol 3F-ALC distribution only upon for the second referral with a 3F-ALC use/possession in the same school year. - 3I, 3O, 3R Corrective action for Sexual Harassment may be issued only in accordance with the District's Title IX Sexual Harassment Procedures defined in policy 2266. - 3I Sexual Harassment Title IX may be subject to recommendation for expulsion per policy 2266 3T-TBC includes e-cigarettes, vape pens containing nicotine substances, hookah pens, and similar devices. - 3T-VAP includes, e-cigarettes, e-cigs, or eGo, E-hookahs, hookah pens, JUULs, Mods, Personal vaporizers or PVs, Vapes, vape pens, vape sticks, ENDS or electronic vapor delivery systems that are non-Tobacco, non-Nicotine, and non-drug. - 3W-This code should not be used if any of these items have been used to threaten, injure, harm, or any similar act.